AhGr3y/odin-recipes/README.md

 # Odin Recipes
-A website for your favourite recipes!
+A website for Odin's favourite recipes!